 How to Learn to Read the Plays During a Football Game

-Follow visually the guards who flank the center if the linemen blast forward across the line of scrimmage, signaling a running play.
-Nine times out of 10 they will lead your eyes to the point of attack, namely where the ball is going, Oristano states.
-You’ll find where the running back is headed before he gets there -- around the same time the defense does.
+Visually follow the guards who flank the center if the linemen blast forward across the line of scrimmage, signaling a running play.
+Nine times out of 10 they will lead your eyes to the point of attack in the backfield, namely where the hand off occurred and which direction the ball carrier is going, Oristano states.

-Study the running back’s eyes just before the snap if a camera provides this shot.
+Study the running back’s eyes just before the snap if a camera provides this shot while watching a football game on TV.
 Before the ball arrives, he scans the defense from left to right and back again, looking at its alignment.
 If he inadvertently stares at the point of attack, the middle linebacker may read this and call out to his teammates the gap the back plans to hit.

-Watch for the quarterback to react to a blitz by linebackers or safeties by trying to throw a quick pass, designed to avoid the sack, to a receiver who slips into the area vacated by the blitzer.
+Watch for the quarterback to react to a blitz by linebackers or safeties by trying to throw a quick pass, designed to avoid the sack, to any eligible offensive player (wide receiver, tight end, running back) who slips into the area vacated by the blitzer.

-Apply play-reading tips to high school, college or pro levels, being aware that each level ramps up the level of speed considerably.
+Apply play-reading tips to high school football, college football, and even National Football League, being aware that each level ramps up the level of speed considerably, especially when you are dealing with NFL players.

 Watch a video recording on your own, so you can focus on the play development, to apply this information to actual game situations.
 Play the game in slow motion and go back and forth until you see for yourself the patterns that experienced analysts know to look for.